Nihal0324/sample-python-app/README.md

-# Sample containerized Python application
+# Sample containerized Python applications

 This repo contains a sample application to deploy to Kubernetes.
 The application is a simple HelloWorld app using Python and Flask framework.